Logo-stateuniv

 Alumni

-The original gates of Vanderbilt University, still located at the main entrance to campus, have ushered generations of Vanderbilt students into the world with great success.
-Vanderbilt graduates are equipped with strong analytical, critical thinking and writing skills, and they have many options upon graduation.
+The original gates of Vanderbilt University, still located at the main entrance to campus, have ushered generations of students into the world with great success.
+Graduates are equipped with strong analytical, critical thinking and writing skills, and they have many options upon graduation.

-The Career Center at Vanderbilt assists students in the job search.
+The Career Center assists students in the job search.
 Career counselors offer standard services such as resume review, and recruiters also come on campus to conduct information sessions and interviews at the Career Center.
 In fact, more than 300 recruiters came to campus in a recent year.
-Vanderbilt students also have access to career testing, an alumni mentor search engine, and career workshops.
-While the majority of Vanderbilt graduates enter the workforce upon graduation, close to 50% attend graduate programs.
-Vanderbilt’s rigorous academics and excellent reputation make it a wonderful springboard for further education.
+Students also have access to career testing, an alumni mentor search engine, and career workshops.
+While the majority of graduates enter the workforce upon graduation, close to 50% attend graduate programs – their rigorous academics and excellent reputation make it a wonderful springboard for further education.
 Law, business, and medicine are popular options for postgraduate study.

 Prominent Grads